- Faith and Worship

 Catholic Diocese of Little Rock

-As I begin my seventh year of seminary as a third year theology student, I realize that most of my vocation journey is about the people that showed extraordinary faith to me.
+Now in my eighth and final year of seminary as a transitional deacon in San Antonio at Assumption Seminary, I realize that most of my vocations journey is about the people who showed extraordinary faith in me.
 They were Jesus’ own hands, feet and voice revealing to me the beautiful call that our heavenly Father had prepared for me.

 Father Erik Polhmeier and Bishop Francis Malone both showed me how pure joy can be so infectious, and that made me want to be a priest from an early age.
-As I grew older and the fears about priesthood began to grow in me, Deacon Danny Hartnedy responded to the grace that Jesus gave him, and Deacon Danny would ask me if I knew that Jesus was calling me to be a priest.
-I was not ready to listen to Jesus at this time in my life, but my mother always knew the right moment would come.
+As I grew older and the fears about priesthood began to grow in me, Deacon Danny Hartnedy responded to the grace that Jesus gave him, and he would ask me if I knew that Jesus was calling me to be a priest.
+I was not ready to listen to Jesus at that time in my life, but my mother always knows the right moment.

 I wrestled with my mom’s words and Patrick’s words throughout the triduum.
-As I sat up in the sanctuary as an altar server for the Easter Vigil and Msgr.
-Malone was doing the confirmations, I had a heart to heart with Jesus about my vocation.
+As I sat up in the sanctuary as an altar server for the Easter Vigil and then Msgr.
+Malone was doing the confirmations, I had a heart-to-heart with Jesus about my vocation.

 God’s work in me throughout my seminary formation has been to form me into a spiritual father.
 God is our Father.
 We call him “Abba, Father” as Jesus taught us, and we have become his children in baptism because God’s desire is that we all know him as our Father.

-Our heavenly Father sent numerous examples of fathers to us on this earth; the one thing they all have in common is that they are flawed.
-Two questions I have always had are, “Why can we not get this right?” and “Does this mean I will be a failure too?”
-I have held these questions in my heart, but God has begun to reveal to me the extraordinary thing about fatherhood.
+Our heavenly Father has sent numerous examples of fathers to us on this earth, and the one thing they all have in common is that they are flawed.
+A question I have always had is “why can we not get this right and does this mean I will be a failure too?”
+I have held this question for a while, but God has begun to reveal to me the extraordinary thing about fatherhood.

 Fatherhood is more spiritual than physical, and more theological than biological.
 Fatherhood belongs to God more than it belongs to man.
 Since fatherhood belongs to God, the only way I will be a father is if he helps me become a father in his image.

-If you wish to contact Daniel Wendel, please e-mail Maria Izquierdo-Roque in the Vocations Office or call her at (501) 664-0340.
-This article was published July 1, 2020.
+If you wish to contact Dc.
+Daniel Wendel, please e-mail Georgina Pena in the Vocations Office or call her at (501) 664-0340.
+This article was published Oct.
+8, 2021.
 Copyright Diocese of Little Rock.
 All rights reserved.
 This article may be copied or redistributed with acknowledgement and permission of the publisher.